kevynb/actor-scraper/cheerio-scraper/README.md

-    saveSnapshot, // Saves the full HTML of the current page to the key value store. skipLinks, // Prevents enqueueing more links via Pseudo URLs on the current page. enqueueRequest, // Adds a page to the request queue.
+    saveSnapshot, // Saves the full HTML of the current page to the key value store. skipLinks, // Prevents enqueueing more links via Pseudo URLs on the current page. enqueueRequest, // Adds a page to the request queue. getOriginalUrl, // Unwrap hidden urls (like tiny urls for example) }

-}
 ```
 ## `context`